-Observe the following precautions o ensure safe and proper servicing.
+Observe the following precautions to ensure safe and proper servicina.

-Precautions for Supplemental Restraint System (SRS) "AIR BAG"
+Supplemental Restraint System (SRS) "AIR BAG" and "SEAT BELT PRE-TENSIONER"

-The Supplemental Restraint System "Air Bag", used along with a seat belt helps to reduce the risk or severity of injury to the driver and front passenger in a frontal collision.
-The Supplemental Restraint System consists of air bag modules (located in the center of the steering wheel and on the instrument panel on the passenger side), a diagnosis sensor unit, warning lamp, wiring harness and spiral cable.
-Information necessary to service the system safely is included in the RS section of this Service Manual.
+The Supplemental Restraint System "Air Bag" and "Seat Belt Pretensioner", used along with a seat belt, help to reduce the risk or severity of injury to the driver and front passenger in a frontal collision.
+The Supplemental Restraint System consists of air bag modules (located in the center of the steering wheel and on the instrument panel on the passenger side), seat belt pre-tensioners, a diagnosis sensor unit, warning lamp, wiring harness and spiral cable.
+Information necessary to service the system safely is included in the RS section in this Service Manual.